Table of contents

 Is Gout Genetic?

-The condition is most likely a result of complex genetic and environmental factors.
+Gout is most likely a result of complex genetic and environmental factors.
 Having a close family member with the condition increases an individual’s genetic risk.

 SLC2A9: Encodes for a protein in the kidneys that manages the body’s levels of urate.
 It promotes both releasing urate into the urine or reabsorbing it into the bloodstream.
-When this genetic variant is affected, the body may release too little urate or reabsorb too much.
+When this genetic variation is affected, the body may release too little urate or reabsorb too much.

 ABCG2: Encodes for a protein that helps release urate into the gut for removal from the body.